eliobartos/blog/_posts/2018-10-09-r-package-misc.md

 get_value(df, 2, "linear") # returns 2
 ```

-I actually won't tell you why I wrote this function but I use it very often when doing some simulations, when I'm trying to set some parameters or model something.
+I won't tell you why I wrote this function but I use it very often when doing some simulations, when I'm trying to set some parameters or model something.

 Thanks for reading!
 I hope you find some of these functions useful in your own work!